Adams Park: Structure

-PreSonus Stand (North)
+Origin Stand (North)

 Built in 1990, the stand has a capacity of 1,267, all seated (but spectators may stand in the paddock at the front of this stand if they already have a valid seat ticket).
 The stand also contains the club offices, changing rooms, club shop and catering facilities.

-Troo Stand (East)
+WhiffAway Stand (East)

 Originally called the Hillbottom Road End, the east end of the stadium was originally a terrace with a capacity of 2,131 when Adams Park was opened in 1990, almost identical to the Valley End at the opposite end of the ground.
 Along with the construction of the new Woodlands stand in 1996, 1,047 seats were installed in the Hillbottom Road End.
 In 2002, the capacity was increased in size to the current 2,053 all-seated capacity, with a space for 10 wheelchairs.
 Supporters of the visiting team are allocated this stand for Wycombe Wanderers matches.

 After a number of crowd disturbances from supporters of visiting clubs who had sold out the full allocation of tickets, the licensed capacity of the stand has been reduced to 1,800.

 The stand has been renamed a number of times after commercial deals – the current official name is the Troo Stand.